boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 #### Condition type

-Choose the condition for measure field from the highlighted conditions.
+Choose the condition for the measure field from the highlighted conditions.

 ![Condition type](/static/assets/visualizing-data/visualization-widgets/images/heat-map/conditiontype.png)

 #### Value

-You can mention the condition value.
+You can specify the condition value.

 #### Fill color

 Select the fill color for that condition using the color picker.

 #### Add condition

-Click add condition to specify add new condition.
+Click the add condition button to specify a new condition.

 ![Add rules](/static/assets/visualizing-data/visualization-widgets/images/heat-map/addrules.png)

 #### Delete condition

-Click the delete button to remove the existing condition.
+Click the delete button to remove an existing condition.

 ![Delete rules](/static/assets/visualizing-data/visualization-widgets/images/heat-map/remove-rules.png)

 ## Cohort Visualization

 Cohort visualization examines the outcomes of predetermined groups, called cohorts, as they progress through a set of stages.
 The signature characteristic of a cohort is its comparison of the change in a variable across two different time series.
-A cohort is a group of people sharing common characteristics over a specified period and it's helps for decision making purpose.
+A cohort is a group of people sharing common characteristics over a specified period, and it helps for decision making purposes.

 ### How to do cohort visualization in HeatMap widget

-1. Drag and Drop the heatmap widget and bind the measure values in it.
+1. Drag and drop the heatmap widget and bind the measure values to it.

-2. Go to the `Formatting section` and change the drop-down value to `Row Wise.`
+2. Go to the `Formatting section` and change the dropdown value to `Row Wise`.

 ![Formatting Section](/static/assets/visualizing-data/visualization-widgets/images/heat-map/formatting-section.png)

 ![Cohort Visualization](/static/assets/visualizing-data/visualization-widgets/images/heat-map/cohorot_visulization.png)

-Above screenshot shows cohort visualization in heatmap widget.
+The above screenshot shows cohort visualization in the heatmap widget.

 ### Container Appearance